The 2026 US Job Market: Top Hiring Platforms, Labor Laws & Resume Tips for American Job Seekers

 7-Step US Resume Framework for 2026

 US resumes follow a specific playbook.
-Deviate from it, and the ATS bins your application.
-Follow it, and you jump the line.
+Deviate and the ATS bins you.
+Follow it and you jump the line.
+Here’s the exact blueprint.

 Step 1: One Page (Unless You’re Federal or 15+ Years In)